Akshita0502/Google-Homepage/README.md

-# Google-clone-frontend
+# Google-Homepage
-This is my first project while learning web development!
+This is my first project in my Web Development journey!
-It contains a simple front page of google.
+This is my take on Google homepage.
+Tech-stack used:
+HTML, CSS
+Code editor:
+VS Code.